CBcbbb/VOICE-Platform/README.md

 ## Overview

 This platform visualizes complex relationships within research networks, providing both interactive graph views and organized data tables.
-Built for the VOICE project to map connections between artists, institutions, projects, and methodologies in digital art and technology research.
+Built for the VOICE project to map connections between people, institutions, projects, and methodologies in digital art and technology research.

 ## Features